onchainengineering/hmi-wirtual/scaletest/README.md

 ### Enterprise License

-To add an Enterprise license, set the `SCALETEST_CODER_LICENSE` environment variable to the JWT string
+To add an Enterprise license, set the `SCALETEST_WIRTUAL_LICENSE` environment variable to the JWT string

 ## Scenarios